Uncertainty-Guided Label Rebalancing for CPS Safety Monitoring: Background

-In the standard \emph{safety monitoring} task for UAVs, the focus is on predicting unsafe states from runtime data to enable timely interventions.
-Formally, given a dataset $\mathcal{D}=\{(\omega_t,l_t^s)\}_{t=1}^N$, where $\omega_t\in \mathcal{R}^{T\times F}$ is a window of $T$ timesteps with $F$ features (e.g., actual position and heading angle of UAVs in operation $(x_t,y_t,z_t,r_t)$), and $l_t^s\in\{0,1\}$ is the binary label for safety ($0$:safe, $1$:unsafe).
-The goal is to learn a predictor $f:\mathcal{R}^{T\times F}\rightarrow [0,1]$ that estimates the probability of an unsafe window.
-One key challenge in this task is severe label imbalance, with safe samples vastly outnumbering unsafe ones.
-This imbalance is common in UAV operations, as unsafe behaviors are rare in real-world operations.
-Consequently, a safety predictor trained on such an imbalanced dataset often exhibits high overall accuracy but fails to reliably detect critical unsafe states.
+which estimates the probability that a window is unsafe.
+One key challenge in this task is severe label imbalance, with safe samples vastly outnumbering unsafe ones because collision-risk events are rare in real-world UAV operations.
+Consequently, a safety predictor trained on such an imbalanced dataset may achieve high overall accuracy yet fail to reliably detect critical unsafe states.